Ian-Turner4/ProgrammingPortfolio/README.md

 # Programming Portfolio
 ## Made by Ian Turner
 ### Email: iamianturner@hotmail.com
-#### I am Ian Turner, a programmer with a Utah State Certification in python and programming as a whole.
+#### I am Ian Turner, a programmer with a Utah State Certification in python and programming.

 ## Spotlight: Alptraum von James